-We’ve developed a number of tools that empower administrators and IT to customize Dropbox Business to their organization’s particular needs.
+We’ve developed a number of tools that empower administrators and IT to customize Dropbox Business to their organization’s particular security control needs.
 A toolbox of control and visibility features is available via the Dropbox Business admin console and our various user interfaces.
 We’ve also extended the Dropbox Platform to help businesses integrate Dropbox Business seamlessly into their core IT processes with the Dropbox Business API.

 Simplify provisioning and deprovisioning by automatically adding and removing users from existing Active Directory or LDAP deployments or through one of our identity management providers.